rtts/debian/README.md

 ![Debian installer](https://raw.githubusercontent.com/rtts/debian/main/doc/debian.png)

 Hurrah!
-The hardest part -- getting the UEFI/BIOS to successfully boot from a USB stick -- is over!
+The hardest part -- getting your computer to successfully boot from a USB stick -- is over!
 Note that the screenshot says "BIOS mode", but if you manage to boot the installer in "UEFI mode" that is probably even better.
 The second hardest part choosing a hostname for the new system.
 Get some inspiration for great names at https://namingschemes.com/.
-After you have chosen a name, follow the installation instructions, be very careful when re-partitioning your hard drive, and at the end of the installation you'll see this:
+Carefully follow the installation instructions and choose the partitioning method "Guided - Use entire disk and set up encrypted LVM" for maximum security.
+At the end of the installation you'll see this:

 ![Tasksel](https://raw.githubusercontent.com/rtts/debian/main/doc/tasksel.png)